-After the criticism, the guiltiness of the authorities has to come to an end with cursing.
-The cursing of the Umayyads and those who followed their policy have become a fixed characteristic in the rites of remembrance for al-Husayn.
+After the criticism, it was inevitable that the guilt of the authorities would be declared through cursing.
+The cursing of the Umayyads and those who followed their policy has become a fixed characteristic in the rites of remembrance for al-Husayn.